-37. 77% of fashion micro-influencers prefer Instagram
+61. 77% of fashion micro-influencers prefer Instagram.

 The influencers preference for Instagram grows even greater when the influencer works in a highly visual niche such as fashion.
 In comparison, only 31% of entertainment/pop culture micro-influencers prefer Instagram—a less visual niche.

-38. 53% of micro-influencers have never paid to promote a post.
+62. 53% of micro-influencers have never paid to promote a post.

 This result comes from a Bloglovin’ survey on How Micro-Influencers Really Want to Work With Brands.
 The majority of influencers have managed to achieve their influential status without paying for promotion.
 Less than 10% have paid for Instagram native ads, despite their love of this platform.
-Of course, brands can gain extra reach should they choose to pay for boosted/promoted posts.
+Of course, brands can gain extra reach when they choose to pay for boosted/promoted posts.

-39. Quote: “As long as I get to do my thing and someone wants to write me a check for it, I’m all about it.” – Mike Perry, Broad City Designer
+Quote: “As long as I get to do my thing and someone wants to write me a check for it, I’m all about it.” – Mike Perry, Broad City Designer

 Twitter partnered with @Annalect to study people’s receptivity to influencers on Twitter.
-It is clear that Twitter influencers have built up a sufficiently high level of trust for people to be confident enough to spend money on their recommendations.
+It is clear that Twitter influencers have built a sufficiently high level of trust for people to be confident enough to spend money on their recommendations.

 This was another result from the Twitter survey.
 There is a clear distinction in the way that different age groups look at influence in social media.
 Older generations tend to follow traditional celebrities.
 Millennials and Generation Z are more likely to take an interest in social media sensations, such as PewDiePie.